 ADvTECH aims to build and grow a high-quality organisation in education, training and placement that is widely recognised for its passionate commitment and success in enriching people's lives and future.
-This is entrenched through our values of ethical conduct, people-centredness, high-quality education, sustainability, responsible leadership and respect.
+This is entrenched through our values of ethical conduct, people centeredness, high-quality education, sustainability, responsible leadership and respect.

 Tsec comprises four suitably qualified and experienced independent non-executive members of the board and the group CEO:

 The committee's mandate requires that the committee meets at least twice annually.
-During the year under review, the committee met five times.
+During the year under review, the committee met four times.

 The committee operates in terms of a formal mandate that sets out its terms of reference, composition, roles, responsibilities and statutory duties in terms of section 72 and regulation 43 of the Companies Act.
 The mandate is reviewed and, if appropriate, adjusted on a regular basis.

 Role and responsibilities

 In terms of its statutory duties, Tsec's role is to assist the board with monitoring and reporting on social, ethical, transformational and sustainability issues, including but not limited to: